Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Introduction

 Thus far, over two hundred pulsars have been discovered by FAST in the CRAFTS survey \citep{FAST-CRAFTS}, including at least 74 millisecond pulsars, approximately 141 non-recycled pulsars and about seven confirmed rotating radio transients (RRATs).
 Given the large number of discoveries in this survey, follow-up observations of newly-discovered pulsars using other large radio telescopes are necessary to confirm and characterize these pulsars and obtain timing solutions.

-In this paper, we describe our efforts to produce combined FAST and GBT timing solutions spanning several years for two CRAFTS discoveries -- PSRs~J0535--0231 and J1816--0518 -- and present polarization profiles for both sources, based on FAST and GBT data at each observing frequency.
+In this paper, we describe our efforts to produce combined FAST and Green Bank Telescope (GBT) timing solutions spanning several years for two CRAFTS discoveries -- PSRs~J0535--0231 and J1816--0518 -- and present polarization profiles for both sources, based on FAST and GBT data at each observing frequency.

 The subsequent sections of this paper are organized as follows.
 In section 2 we provide the observation details used in our GBT follow-up campaign and describe the process by which times-of-arrival (TOAs) were generated.
 In section 3, we introduce PSRs J0535--0231 and J1816--0518, outlining additional data reduction steps and our method of producing polarization profiles.
 In section 4, we discuss timing solutions and profile evolution and place these pulsars in the context of the broader pulsar population.
 We also discuss the shortcomings of NE2001 and YMW16 regarding the dispersion measure (DM) distance modeling for PSR~J0535--0231 as well as ongoing efforts in pulsar searching with FAST and future plans for follow-up work.